bonitasoft/bonita-doc/md/deploy-bundle.md

 # Bonita Deploy bundle

-This page describes how to install Bonita platform on an existing and already installed Java EE Application Server like Tomcat or WildFly.
+Description on how to install Bonita Runtime on an existing and already installed Java EE Application Server like Tomcat or WildFly.

 ## What is the purpose of the Bonita Deploy bundle?